FireDynamics/LEDSmokeAnalysis/ledsa/README.md

 Run python -m ledsa -s3.
 This will take quite a while, even on many cores.
 Grab something to eat.

-Run python -m ledsa.ledpositions to calculate the 3D coordinates of the LEDs from the reference image.
+Run python -m ledsa -coord to calculate the 3D coordinates of the LEDs from the reference image.
 To be able to do it,there must be the coordinates of the two outermost LEDs for each LED array saved in the variable line_edge_coordinates inside config.ini